raspberrypilearning/cress-egg-heads/README.md

 When the cress starts to grow it may lean towards the direction of sunlight, this is normal.
 This can be mitigated to a certain extent by rotating the egg cups to face the opposite way, however this will be really noticeable in the final time lapse film.

-##Creating the time lapse movie file and playing it back
+##Step 7: Creating the time lapse movie file

 The cress should be gaining some height by the end of the week.
 Wait for the red LED on the camera board to go out before diving in.
 That should happen exactly one week, to the minute, after you started the time lapse.